Linux Auditd Possible Access Or Modification Of Sshd Config File

 | rename host as dest

 how_to_implement:To implement this detection, the process begins by ingesting auditd data, that consist SYSCALL, TYPE, EXECVE and PROCTITLE events, which captures command-line executions and process details on Unix/Linux systems.
 These logs should be ingested and processed using Splunk Add-on for Unix and Linux (https://splunkbase.splunk.com/app/833), which is essential for correctly parsing and categorizing the data.
-The next step involves normalizing the field names to match the field names set by the Splunk Common Information Model (CIM) to ensure consistency across different data sources and enhance the efficiency of data modeling.
-This approach enables effective monitoring and detection of linux endpoints where auditd is deployed
+The next step involves normalizing the field names to match the field names set by the Splunk Common Information Model (CIM) to ensure consistency across different data sources and enhance the efficiency of data modeling and make sure the type=CWD record type is activate in your auditd configuration.
+This approach enables effective monitoring and detection of linux endpoints where auditd is deployed.

 known_false_positives:Administrator or network operator can use this commandline for automation purposes.
 Please update the filter macros to remove false positives.